 With everything in and around Greybanner covered, it’s time we move on to the actual adventure!
-This entry will dive into the first steps of using Greybanner for our ‘Secrets of the Arena’ adventure.
+This entry will dive into the first steps of using Greybanner for our ‘Tournament Under the Grey Banner’ adventure.
 First, we will explain some ways to introduce your players to the town and adventure, whether they be a new party, coming hot off of a previous outing, or even for individual new characters appearing after the unfortunate death of a previous party member.
 We will also include additions to the town’s history, filling it with secrets and stories that only the DM will know (for now, that is).
 This will create a basis for our adventure.
 Both you and your players will be ready to dive into Greybanner’s adventures and the Grand Tournament!

-‘Secrets of the Arena‘ is an adventure set in and around the town of Greybanner during its Grand Tournament.
+‘Tournament Under the Grey Banner‘ is an adventure set in and around the town of Greybanner during its Grand Tournament.
 It begins with players acting as an escort for a friendly trader, Anton Ducasse, traveling towards the town.
 They are set upon by a group of bandits who appear to be in a raging haze; the first sign of what is to come.
 Another victim of the bandits, Isaac Thornton, joins the group in reaching Greybanner.
 These characters lead the adventurers into town and introduce them to the Targe and Tankard Inn and Marla Durand, the town’s healer.
 Anton will then bring the group to watch one of the Arena’s first bouts.
 As it concludes, they will witness the life magically drain from the loser.
 Marla will see to the fighter’s injuries, requesting the adventurers’ aid in locating medicine.